Virus cases surging among the young, endangering the elderly

 “People between the ages 18 and 50 don’t live in some sort of a bubble,” said Oklahoma City Mayor David Holt.
 “They are the children and grandchildren of vulnerable people.
 They may be standing next to you at a wedding.
 They might be serving you a meal in a restaurant.”

-The coronavirus has taken a frightful toll on the elderly in the U.S., which leads the world in total deaths, at over 120,000, and confirmed infections, at more than 2.3 million.
-Eight out of 10 deaths in the United States from COVID-19 have been in people 65 and older.
+The virus has taken a frightful toll on the elderly in the U.S., which leads the world in total deaths, at over 120,000, and confirmed infections, at more than 2.3 million.
+Eight out of 10 deaths in the U.S. have been in people 65 and older.
+In contrast, confirmed coronavirus deaths among 18-to-34-year-olds number in the hundreds, though disease trackers are clamoring for more accurate data.

 For months, elderly people were more likely to be diagnosed with the virus, too.
 But figures from the Centers for Disease Control and Prevention show that almost as soon as states began reopening, the picture flipped, with people 18 to 49 years old quickly becoming the age bracket most likely to be diagnosed with new cases.